β‘ Lesson 18: Eevee Real-Time Rendering

 - Resolution Z: 8

-Step 2: Add reflection cubemap
+Step 2: Add sphere light probe

 - Scale influence to cover reflective object